DahaiSun/number_guess_game/day6/README.md

     1) load excel file from command
     2) Draw histogram of 2 dataset
     3) calcilate 𝜇 and 𝜎 for each dataset
-    4) output result in a temporary window if using windows windows system.
+    4) output result to a temporary window if using windows system.
 Print saving path of the output file if working with linux or macos
 3. data_sampling.py

     1）From the normal population: Sampling distribution of the mean 𝑥̅, median and variance 𝑆